melissarmand/budgettracker/README.md

 ~~~
 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
-SO THAT my account balance is accurate when I am.
+SO THAT my account balance is accurate when I am making a decision to purchase something.
 ~~~

 ## Links